melody289/Mosquito-Body-Size-Dynamics-PDE/README.md

 Note: that several file runs were too large to include.

+IC2.mat Contains inital conditions for some of the runs.

 The following is the code already prerun.
 VarSepFit.mat  # For Figure 3